 I strive to make this Office as professional as possible, especially by hiring talented staff.
 Prosecutors must be in the courtroom demanding justice.
-The days of political hires and under-performance have never been acceptable to my Office or the citizens of Frederick.
+Political hires and under-performance have never been acceptable to my Office or the citizens of Frederick.

 - Established a Mental Health Court to reduce recidivism among that population

 - Formed partnerships/MOUs with community organizations such as the Phoenix Foundation, a recovery high school.

-- Implemented a Juvenile police diversion program (JEDI) that celebrated its one year milestone in January 2021—handling a solid 1/3 of the number of cases the Department of Juvenile Services handled in 2020 with a staff of 3 people.
+- Implemented a Juvenile police diversion program (JEDI) that began in January 2021—handling a solid 1/3 of the number of cases the Department of Juvenile Services handled in 2020 with a staff of 3 people.

-- Maintained and improved our Youthful Offender Program, one of the few programs still able to offer live, in-person services during the COVID pandemic.
+- Maintained and improved our Youthful Offender Program, one of the few programs offered live, in-person services during the COVID pandemic.

 - Created a Juvenile Sexting and Child Pornography Education Program

 - Began the Truancy Reduction Council